-II.
-It is the policy of Pennsylvania Health and Wellness that the following indications are experimental/investigational:

-A. Total Parenteral Nutrition:

-- 1. Children who were previously well nourished or mildly malnourished, who are undergoing oncologic treatment associated with a low nutrition risk (e.g. less advanced disease, less intense cancer treatments, advanced disease in remission during maintenance treatment); - 2.
-Patients with advanced cancer whose malignancy is documented as unresponsive to chemotherapy or radiation therapy; - 3.
+- II.
+It is the policy of PHW that the following indications are experimental/investigational: Total Parenteral Nutrition: - 1.
+PA Medicaid considers that TPN may be medically necessary in cancer patients expected to have inadequate oral or enteral nutrition intake for more than 10-14 days; - 2.
+Children who were previously well nourished or mildly malnourished, who are undergoing oncologic treatment associated with a low nutrition risk (e.g. less advanced disease, less intense cancer treatments, advanced disease in remission during maintenance treatment); - 3.
+Patients with advanced cancer whose malignancy is documented as unresponsive to chemotherapy or radiation therapy; - 4.
 Patients for whom liver transplantation is not feasible and whose prognosis will not change in spite of TPN therapy; - B. Intradialytic Parenteral Nutrition, when any of the following criteria are met: - 1.
 IDPN treatments offered in addition to regularly scheduled infusions of TPN; - 2.
 IDPN treatments in patients who are suffering from acute kidney injury and who do not have ESRD.